Lac d'Enghien

-Lac d'Enghien is a freshwater lake in France.
+The Lac d'Enghien (/fr/; Lake of Enghien) is a freshwater artificial lake in the Parisian suburb of Enghien-les-Bains, France.

 Geography

 Lac d'Enghien is in the Île-de-France region, approximately seven miles north of Paris.
 Administratively it belongs to the commune of Enghien-les-Bains in the department of Val-d'Oise.
 It is the department's largest body of water.